"I am a king," "I order you to sing."

 "Whose ruthlessness is well known and admittedly revered."

-"But my words are not those of a mere servant,"
+"But my words will not be those of a mere servant,"

 "Your part has been played, and you have perfected your role,"